-ASEE Prism is a special interest magazine published eight times a year by the American Society for Engineering Education (ASEE).
-Its features, columns, and departments provide timely, useful information to faculty, members, administrators, and graduate students in all disciplines of engineering and engineering technology.
+ASEE Prism is a special interest magazine published in print eight four times a year, with additional content online, by the American Society for Engineering Education (ASEE).
+Its features, columns, and departments provide timely, useful information to faculty members, administrators, and graduate students in all disciplines of engineering and engineering technology.

 ASEE Prism welcomes ideas for articles that cover broad, topical issues in these areas of engineering education: